videolan/x265/doc/reST/cli.rst

 	"*"       - same as default
 	"none"    - no thread pools are created, only frame parallelism possible "-"       - same as "none"
-	"10"      - allocate one pool, using up to 10 cores on node 0
-	"-,+"     - allocate one pool, using all cores on node 1 "+,-,+"   - allocate one pool, using only cores on nodes 0 and 2 "+,-,+,-" - allocate one pool, using only cores on nodes 0 and 2
+	"10"      - allocate one pool, using up to 10 cores on all available nodes "-,+"     - allocate one pool, using all cores on node 1 "+,-,+"   - allocate one pool, using only cores on nodes 0 and 2 "+,-,+,-" - allocate one pool, using only cores on nodes 0 and 2